 Rededication Ceremony 7/8/18 celebrating the next century

 On Sunday July 8, 2018 at 2pm, The Reverend Maureen Rovegno, Director of the Department of Religion and 'perennial friend' of the BTG recognized the 100th anniversary of the Arboretum Dedication, referencing aspects of the service held a century ago. .

 Betsy Burgeson, Supervisor of Landscapes and Gardens has directed a 3 year restoration project of this space.
 This dedication ushered in a series of events leading up to the July 12, 2018 BTG House & Garden Tour, chaired by Rosemary Rappole.
 The Arboretum was a key feature of this special biennial event.
 BTG Board members Dennis McNair and Master Gardener Chris Flanders led Arboretum tours on July 12.
 The large crowd that gathered enjoyed refreshments and celebrated BTG's restored 'outdoor nature classroom.

 Within the activity-packed Chautauqua Institution busy with lectures, conversation, music, bike riding, etc, there is a 'Quiet Room' at the 100+ year old Bird and Tree Arboretum located across 'Thunder Bridge'.

 Take a moment to enjoy nature.
 Seated upon a generous sized bench nestled within the perennials, shrubs and shade of a diverse tree canopy, take in the greenery and quiet.
 Based on the 'quiet garden movement' started in England, this is a perfect place for reading, reflection, and engaging with nature.
 As the seasons go by, the shrubs will make this shady spot more secluded.
-Please bring a book!
+Please bring a book and enjoy!

 ‘South’ busses and trams transport visitors to and from the Arboretum on a regular basis.
 This section of Chautauqua is known locally as The Overlook.